Karauli: Ancient history

 Earlier, Karauli, along with Alwar, was part of the Matsya kingdom, according to the legend of Mahabharata.
-The modern princely state Karauli was founded in about 995 by Raja Bijai Pal, who is claimed descent from the Hindu god Krishna.
+The modern princely state Karauli State was founded in about 995 by ruler Raja Bijai Pal Jadaun, who claimed descent from the Hindu god Krishna.
 His Highness the Maharaja maintains a military force of 281 cavalry, 1640 infantry, and 56 guns, and is entitled to a salute of 17 guns (as of 1892).

 The Britishers later occupied it, and they ruled up to 1947.
 The Maharaja's palace is a handsome block of buildings, some of them dating to the mid-18th century.
-Karauli State was founded by Maharaja Bijaipal in 1348 CE.
-The dynasty is said to be of Jadaun Rajputs.

-A municipality was established at Karauli in 1884.
+Karauli State was founded by Maharaja Bijaipal.
+The dynasty is said to be of Yaduvanshi Jadaun Rajputs.A municipality was established at Karauli in 1884.